Book image cover

 You become an influencer when the other senior decision makers and top influencers of your organization seek you out before they make major decisions that have cybersecurity implications.
 Instead of finding out about the newest system just prior to rollout into production, the people who first thought up that system start talking with you about it before they submit their business case to get it approved for development.

 And you become an influencer when your senior decision makers stop seeing your program as an unavoidable cost of doing business.
-And instead, they see you as sales enablement or reputation enhancement.
+And instead,

 How do you make that massive shift?